JacquemontLab/CNV-Annotation/README.md

 # CNV-DB-Builder

 Nextflow pipeline for building a database from a single CNV file.
-The input that is expected is a bed-like format with the following columns:
+The input that is expected is a bed-like format with at least the following columns:

 ```mermaid
 erDiagram